 - a) The general qualitative disclosure requirement for market risk including the portfolios covered by the standardized approach: - Market risk refers to the potential loss that the Bank may incur due to adverse movements in market prices.
-The Bank considers the following aspects to manage and mitigate market risk. - Strategies and processes - The structure and organization of the relevant risk management function - The scope and nature of risk reporting and/or measurement systems - Policies for hedging and/or mitigating risk and strategies and processes for monitoring the continuing effectiveness of hedges/mitigants - In addition to Umbrella Enterprise Risk Management policy which lays out the overall risk management and governance at SIDBI, bank has following board approved policies in place for market risk management: - (a) Market risk management policy - (b) Investment policy - (c) Asset Liability Management policy - (d) Risk appetite framework - (e) Internal control guidelines for derivatives - (f) Liquidity Risk Management Policy - For liquidity risk management, the Bank conducts liquidity gap analysis with the use of a maturity ladder and calculation of cumulative surplus or deficit of funds at selected maturity dates.
-The gap analysis is prepared in line with format prescribed by RBI for structural liquidity report. - For interest rate risk management bank adopts following approaches:
+The Bank considers the following aspects to manage and mitigate market risk. - Strategies and processes - o The structure and organization of the relevant risk management function - o The scope and nature of risk reporting and/or measurement systems - Policies for hedging and/or mitigating risk and strategies and processes for monitoring the continuing effectiveness of hedges/mitigants - In addition to Umbrella Enterprise Risk Management policy which lays out the overall risk management and governance at SIDBI, bank has following board approved policies in place for market risk management: - (a) Market risk management policy - (b) Investment policy - (c) Asset Liability Management policy - (d) Liquidity Risk Management Policy - (e) Risk appetite framework - (f) Internal control guidelines for derivatives - For liquidity risk management, the Bank conducts liquidity gap analysis with the use of a maturity ladder and calculation of cumulative surplus or deficit of funds at selected maturity dates.
+The gap analysis is prepared in line with format prescribed by RBI for structural liquidity report. - > For interest rate risk management, bank adopts following approaches: - i) GAP Analysis between Rate Sensitive Assets and Rate Sensitive Liabilities in the format prescribed by RBI and measuring the impact of mismatches of earning profile (NII approach) - ii) Duration Based Approach/ Net Economic Value Approach to understand the impact of changes in interest rates on the economic value of the bank. - Further, bank uses Value at Risk, duration, modified duration & PV01 to quantify risks in the fixed income investment portfolio. - ➤ Bank also has a limit framework in place with the objective of keeping the bank's net exposure to various risks within a level consistent with banks business strategy, risk tolerance, capital allocation to risk types etc. Limit framework comprises of limits setup on liquidity risk, interest rate risk, FX risk, domestic & derivatives operations. - Bank prepares a monthly compliance report consisting of various risk parameters like Duration, Modified Duration, PV01 and Value at Risk etc. for the purpose of monitoring market risk against limits set on above risk factors corresponding to investment in G-Sec, Bonds & Debentures held in Trading Book.
+It also consists of liquidity gap statements, and interest rate sensitivity statements which are used to quantify ALM risks in the Bank's balance sheet.

-- i) GAP Analysis between Rate Sensitive Assets and Rate Sensitive Liabilities in the format prescribed by RBI and measuring the impact of mismatches of earning profile (NII approach) - ii) Duration Based Approach/ Net Economic Value Approach to understand the impact of changes in interest rates on the economic value of the bank. - Further, bank uses Value at Risk, duration, modified duration & PV01 to quantify risks in the fixed income investment portfolio. - ➤ For foreign exchange risk arising out of lending and borrowing operations in foreign currency, the bank has an FX risk identification and measurement framework in place for position & non-position item. - Bank also has a limit framework in place with the objective of keeping the bank's net exposure to various risks within a level consistent with banks business strategy, risk tolerance, capital allocation to risk types etc. Limit framework comprises of limits setup on liquidity risk, interest rate risk, FX risk, domestic & derivatives operations. - Bank prepares a monthly compliance report consisting of various risk parameters like Duration, Modified Duration, PV01 and Value at Risk etc. for the purpose of monitoring market risk against limits set on above risk factors corresponding to investment in G-Sec, Bonds & Debentures held in Trading Book.
-It also consists of liquidity gap statements, and interest rate sensitivity statements which are used to quantify ALM risks in the Bank's balance sheet. - Policies for hedging and/or mitigating risk and strategies have been covered under Board approved policy for Internal Control Guidelines for Derivatives.
+Policies for hedging and/or mitigating risk and strategies have been covered under Board approved policy for Internal Control Guidelines for Derivatives.
 The Policy lays down guidelines for hedge qualifying criterion and valuation.
-The monitoring is being undertaken by way of setting exposure limits, exception reports etc. Mid-office prepares hedge documents for swap deals based on the characteristics of hedge and its underlying asset.
+The monitoring is being undertaken by way of setting exposure limits.
+Mid-office prepares hedge documents for swap deals based on the characteristics of hedge and its underlying asset.
 Further, on a quarterly basis a hedge effectiveness report on the outstanding hedging deals is obtained from the forex consultant.
 Further, Audit Vertical (AV) ensures that the concurrent auditor scrutinizes the derivatives deals and reports on the operations on derivatives and its adherence to SIDBI & regulatory policies in its monthly report.